 Sexual and gender-based misconduct can be committed by any member of the Skidmore College community, including students, staff, and faculty.
 The College has jurisdiction to take disciplinary action against a Responding Individual who is a current student or employee.
 There are specific policies and procedures for resolving a report of sexual or gender-based misconduct against a student, staff, or faculty Responding Individual:

 - Complaints against a student will be resolved by the procedures set forth in this

-- Complaints against a third party/individual not affiliated with Skidmore College may not be able to be resolved through the college process.
-The college’s ability to take appropriate corrective action against a third party will be determined by the nature of the relationship between the third party and the college.
-Regardless, all support resources and interim measures are still available to the reporting individual, and every effort will be made to assist the reporting individual in filing a complaint against the responding person through the appropriate channels (ie. police, current workplace, current institution they attend, etc.).
+- Complaints against a third party or individual not affiliated with Skidmore College may not be able to be resolved through the College process.
+The College’s ability to take appropriate corrective action against a third party will be determined by the nature of the relationship between the third party and the College.
+Regardless, all support resources and interim measures are still available to the Reporting Individual and every effort will be made to assist the Reporting Individual in filing a complaint against the Responding Person through the appropriate channels (ie. police, current workplace, current institution they attend, etc.).

 Privacy and confidentiality have distinct meanings under this policy.

-Responding student: A responding student is a student alleged to have violated the Skidmore College sexual and gender-based misconduct policy.
+Responding student: Responding Student: A Responding Student is a student alleged to have violated the Skidmore College Sexual and Gender-Based Misconduct Policy.

 by an advisor of their choosing to any meetings (including any Adjudication Panel

 review), conferences, and interviews pertaining to the investigation or adjudication